Please Enable JavaScript in your Browser to Visit this Site.

 f.
 Apron: the apron has a distinctive checkerboard pattern.

 g.
-Skirt: a red wool skirt with yellow vertical stripes.
+Skirt: a red wool skirt with vertical stripes.
+There appear to have been two versions, one with wider yellow striping.

 h.
 Nattrøje: a red sweater worn under the bodice, typically one knitted in the Danske Stjernetrøjer pattern.